tsr-alia/moviepicker/README.md

 - [ ] Let users save their favourite movies and watched movies to their account
 - [ ] Use users' watched and favourite lists to individualize filtering for them

-## Dependencies

-### Local API

-- Install Node.js and npm
-- Install JSON Server: Execute the command `npm install -g json-server`
-- Download all files from the repository
-- Move the file `moviepicker.json` in a separate folder
-- Inside that separate folder, create a JSON server by typing: `json-server --watch movies.json`
-- The JSON server runs at <http://localhost:3000/> by default

-### Font Awesome

-- Font Awesome: Download `fontawesome-free-6.5.2-web/css/all.min.css` from <https://fontawesome.com/> and use at ../assets/fontawesome/fontawesome-free-6.5.2-web/css/all.min.css

-To start the website open `index.html` with your browser.